 For every input port, we can freely select different Video modes.
 Naturally, in most standard cases it must match the Video mode of our Output.
 Therefore we use the 1080i50 default video mode here too.

 Now, we can start the application.
-As long as there isn’t any content sent to the outputs, the system will display monoscopes on each of them.
-On each monoscope we can identify the specific number of that output.
+As long as there isn’t any content sent to the outputs, the system will display mono scope on each of them.
+On each mono scope, we can identify the specific number of that output.
 Here we can see that this is our number “1” monitor, which is our Preview monitor.
-We can also see the resolution of the monitor, the refresh frequency of the output (60) and finally the rendering frequency of the Aximmetry system (50).
-Obviously in case of SDI outputs these two figures must be identical.
+We can also see the resolution of the monitor, the refresh frequency of the output (60), and finally the rendering frequency of the Aximmetry system (50).
+Obviously, in the case of SDI outputs, these two figures must be identical.
 This means that we must see 50/50 here.
-But in case of Preview monitors, these frequency difference is not that significant.
+But in the case of Preview monitors, this frequency difference is not that significant.
 The output image will be a bit “bumpy” though.
 We also have to mention that the system runs in interlaced mode (50i) and therefore due to performance considerations, on preview monitors, we only get half of that refresh rate, 25p output instead, meaning an already uneven flow of images.
 We should not worry when we see this on the preview monitors.
-It is a quite normal occurence.
+It is a quite normal occurrence.

 Now, I am loading an example set, that already containing our 3-camera configuration.

 I have also enlarged the Preview panel at the bottom in order to follow our actions easily.
-Obviously in a real studio environment, this is not necessary at all.
-(We can freely increase, decrease the size of this panel or it can be closed all together.)
+Obviously, in a real studio environment, this is not necessary at all.
+(We can freely increase, decrease the size of this panel or it can be closed altogether.)

 The first Control board we are dealing with here is the: BILLBOARDS.
 What is a Billboard then?